lamnhan066/string_normalizer/README.md

 # String Normalizer

-Helps you to remove accents and diacritics from strings.
+Helps you remove accents and diacritics from strings.
+It comes with a built-in crawler feature, which can be made more reliable.

 Data source:

 - pinyin.info/unicode/diacritics.html
 - unicode.org/Public/UNIDATA/NamesList.txt

+Data of this package: [local.dart](https://github.com/lamnhan066/string_normalizer/blob/main/lib/src/data/local.dart)

 ## Usage